 Is breast cancer in your family?

-If you are at all worried about the risk of breast cancer in your family, you may like to talk to your family doctor (GP) or local Family Cancer Clinic.
-If you are under 50, have no signs or symptoms of breast cancer, but have a high risk (family history or genetic mutation), you might be eligible for an MRI scan rebate.
+If you are at all worried about the risk of breast cancer in your family, you may like to talk to your family doctor (GP) or local family cancer clinic.

 Attending a Family Cancer Clinic can help you sort out the relevance of your cancer family history.
 If it is appropriate for you, they can arrange for you and your family to have genetic testing.
-This will determine whether you or another family member carries a gene abnormality that increases cancer risk (such as in BRCA1 or BRCA2 gene mutation.
+This can determine whether you or another family member carries a gene abnormality that increases cancer risk (such as in BRCA1 or BRCA2).
 You will have access to counselling before and after testing.

 There is no charge for a consultation at a family cancer clinic.
 Genetic testing is free for women who meet certain family history criteria.
 Some women who don’t meet the criteria may choose to self-fund a genetic test, which costs several hundred dollars.
-Family cancer Clinics operate through public hospitals and are supported by the public health system.
+Family cancer Clinics operate through public hospitals and some private hospitals..
 Your GP can refer you to a clinic in your area, or you can telephone a clinic yourself to make an appointment.
-You do not need a referral.

 For more information about family cancer clinics, visit the Cancer Council Australia website or phone the Cancer Cancer Helpline on 13 11 20.